PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 - Use the Raspberry Pi Imager software to flash Raspbian onto the Pi's microSD card.
 Click the settings gear to change the installation configuration:

-  - Assign a unique `hostname` (e.g. `pbl1`).
-It's usually a good idea for `hostname` to be related to the physical ID of the Pi (e.g. if you write `1` on the Pi then assign the hostname as `pbl1` or similar).
+  - Assign a unique `hostname` derived from the physical ID.
+For example, if the physical ID is `A` then the hostname should probably be something like `pblhosta`.
   - **Add the `hostname` to the spreadsheet**.
 The hostname is useful in various networking-related activities (e.g. it will be listed in your hotspot).
   - Enable SSH and use password authentication
-  - Use a `username` of `pbl`
+  - Use a `username` of `pbl` for SSH authentication
   - Assign a unique `password` for each Pi.
 The password should be a basic easy-to-write one.
+For example, from a child's password generator or similar.
   - **Add the `password` to the spreadsheet**.
 The password is **required** for configuring/using the Pi.
 Do not mix this one up.
-  - Configure wireless LAN to use the appropriate (e.g. bootstrap) network
+  - Configure wireless LAN to use the appropriate (e.g. bootstrap) WiFi network.
+The SSID of the network is usually related to the physical ID (e.g. if the physical ID is `A` then the wifi SSID should probably be `pblwifia`).
+The WiFi password should match the `password` of each pi.
   - Set locale/region to `Netherlands`
   - Set keyboard layout to `us`